Latest revision: Cabinet Order No. 127 of March 31, 2017

 (iii)the supplier or supplying country of the goods;

-(v)a summary of the fact of imports of dumped goods and of the fact of material injury, etc. to a Japanese industry caused by the imports, as provided for in paragraph (4) of Article 8 of the Act;
+(v)a summary of the fact of imports of dumped goods and of the fact of material injury, etc. to a Japanese industry caused by such imports, as provided for in paragraph (4) of Article 8 of the Act;

 (vii)details of support given by the producers, etc. concerned or the labor unions concerned for the applicant’s request prescribed in paragraph (4) of Article 8 of the Act;